Free University of Bozen-Bolzano

 The Free University of Bozen-Bolzano (Italian: Libera Università di Bolzano, German: Freie Universität Bozen, Ladin: Università Liedia de Bulsan) is a university primarily located in Bolzano, South Tyrol, Italy.
-It was founded on 31 October 1997 and is organized into five Faculties.
+It was founded on 31 October 1997 and is organized into five faculties with courses taught in German, Italian, and English.
+The Free University of Bozen-Bolzano regularly achieves top positions in national and international rankings.

 Campus

-The university has three campuses: at Bolzano, Brixen and Bruneck.
-The buildings in Bolzano were designed by the architects Matthias Bischoff and Roberto Azzola of Zürich and those at Brixen by Regina Kohlmeyer and Jens Oberst from Stuttgart.
-The latter won in 2005 the 9th architecture prize of the city of Oderzo.
+The university has three campuses: in Bolzano, Brixen and Bruneck.
+The buildings in Bolzano were designed by the architects Matthias Bischoff and Roberto Azzola of Zürich and those in Brixen by Regina Kohlmeyer and Jens Oberst from Stuttgart.
+The latter won the 9th architecture prize of the city of Oderzo in 2005.

 Rectors

-The rectors of the university were previously Alfred Steinherr, an economist from Luxembourg, from 1998 to 2003, the Swiss linguist Rita Franceschini, from 2004 to 2008, and the German sociologist Walter Lorenz, from 2008 to 2016.
-The Italian engineer Paolo Lugli is the actual rector since 2017.
+Previous rectors of the university were Luxembourg economist Alfred Steinherr (1998 - 2003), Swiss linguist Rita Franceschini (2004 - 2008), and German sociologist Walter Lorenz (2008 - 2016).
+Italian engineer Paolo Lugli was the rector from 2017 until 2024.
+Alex Weissensteiner has been since 2024 the rector at the Free University of Bozen-Bolzano.
+Alex Weissensteiner is a professor of quantitative finance.
+He completed his doctoral studies at the Leopold-Franzens University of Innsbruck.
+In the following years, he conducted research and taught at the Universities of Innsbruck and Liechtenstein.